-Recipe Ingredient Tag
+Recipe Parameter Tag

-A Recipe Ingredient tag is not counted towards your tag license limit, but each will be the parent of an I/O tag that may be counted if it contains a read or write address.
+A Recipe Parameter tag is not counted towards your tag license limit, but each will be the parent of an I/O tag that may be counted if it contains a read or write address.
 I/O tags that are memory tags (without read or write addresses) are not counted.

 The ID tab of every tag includes the same common elements: Name, Area, Description, and Help ID.